-To view the approved watershed restoration plan and materials from past public meetings, visit: https://www.nccoast.org/lakemattamuskeet.
-Interested community members and stakeholders can also sign-up for future email updates and leave comments via this project webpage.
+The North Carolina Coastal Federation website hosts the approved watershed restoration plan and materials from past public meetings.
+Interested community members and stakeholders can also sign-up for future email updates and leave comments via the project webpage.
 Contact Michael Flynn with any questions at email@example.com or 252-473-1607.

 Annual Waterfowl Surveys